Referring a Child for Early Intervention Services in New York City

 New York Child Resource Center serves infants and toddlers from birth to age three who are eligible for Early Intervention services.
 Children may present with developmental delays or disabilities affecting communication, motor development, cognition, social-emotional development, adaptive skills, or multiple areas of development.

 The organization also serves young children on the autism spectrum, as well as children whose providers or families have concerns about developmental progress.
-Families are served across the Bronx, Brooklyn, Manhattan, Queens, and Nassau County.
+Families are served across all five boroughs of New York City and Nassau County.

 How Can I Make an Early Intervention Referral in NYC?